 The city as a place for change is therefore both radically democratic and radically creative.
 We believe that democratic cities and neighborhoods, the emerging spaces of creative interaction, are fundamental to the development of a society where we care for our fellow human beings while contributing to healthy ecosystems and a healthy planet.

 Initiative for regeneration

-Gottfridsberg Regeneration is an independent initiative that aims to make the Gottfridsberg district of Linköping, Sweden, a center for learning, sharing, and socio-ecological regeneration.
-As citizens, system changers, and critical researchers, we want to contribute to the creation of a sustainable society.
+Gottfridsberg Regeneration is an independent initiative that aims to make the Gottfridsberg district of Linköping, Sweden, a place for learning, sharing, and socio-ecological regeneration.
+As citizens, system changers, and critical researchers, we hope to contribute to the creation of a sustainable society.

 In our view, this is a society with: democratic governance at all levels; ecosystem-oriented social and cultural practices; free access to information; safe and healthy environments for all; neighborhood-integrated education and research; neighborhood-integrated food and energy production; and, to make everything work together, globally interconnected, collaborative networks of neighborhoods, cities, and regions.